Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-These hydraulic works consist of the following parts:
+This hydraulic work has the following parts:

 GEOLOGICAL INTERPRETATION